FailAcademy/learning/adp-toronto/_lessons/week-05/01-intro-to-meteor.md

 ## Lab Activity

-In today's lab, we'll start refactoring our React To-Do app from the the first week into a Meteor app.
+In today's lab, we'll start refactoring our React To-Do app from the first week into a Meteor app.
 Please complete the following tasks before tomorrow's class.

 ### Step 1: Installation

 1. Create new Meteor app by running `meteor create meteor-react-todo`.
+2. Change directory: `cd meteor-react-todo`.
-2. Also install React: `meteor npm install react react-dom prop-types --save`.
+3. Install React: `meteor npm install react react-dom prop-types --save`.

 ### Step 2: Copy-Pasta

-1. Move your existing `index.js` code to `client/main.js`.
+1. Copy your existing `index.js` code to `client/main.js`.
-2. Move your existing `index.css` to `client/main.css`.
+2. Copy your existing `index.css` to `client/main.css`.
+3. Copy `registerServiceWorker.js` to the same destination directory (if you have this in your React To-Do app).
-3. Refactor the content in `client/main.html` to only contain the single `<div>` you'll use to render your React app.
+4. Refactor the content in `client/main.html` to only contain the single `<div>` you'll use to render your React app.
-4. Create an `imports/ui/containers/App` directory in your Meteor app and move `App.js` and `App.css` there.
+5. Create an `imports/ui/containers/App` directory in your Meteor app and move `App.js` and `App.css` there.
 Considering following component naming/organization best practices and rename `App.js` to `index.js` and `App.css` to `styles.css` too.
+6. Import `./main.html` into 'client/main.js`.
-5. Update all broken file import paths/names everywhere!
+7. Update all broken file import paths/names everywhere!

 ### Step 3: Meteor/React Initialization

 1. Add `import { Meteor } from 'meteor/meteor';` to `client/main.js`
 2. Wrap `ReactDOM.render` in `Meteor.startup( /* ... */ );` (because we don't want to try to render anything to the DOM before Meteor is ready!)
 3. Boom!
 Everything should be working again in your app.

 ### Step 4: Clean-up

 Now would be a good time to consider refactoring some of the 'presentational' components out of the container `App` component...

 1. Move your `ToDoCount`, `ToDoInput`, `ClearButton`, and `ToDoItem` components into `imports/ui/components/<COMPONENT_NAME>` directories.
 2. Now import these components into your main `App` component file instead.

 ---